-Daniel Baudendistel has been with SWBT since it’s founding and has led a variety of classes.
+Daniel Baudendistel has been with SWBT since it’s founding and has choreographed a number of performances and led a variety of classes.

 Daniel has trained with Jonathan Watts, Larry Long at the Ruth Page Foundation, Roger Tully in London, and David Howard in New York.
 He danced with American Ballet Theatre, The Joffrey Ballet, and the Lar Lubovitch Dance Company.
 He has been featured with the BBC of London and appears in the documentary film “Ballet Russes.”
 He was televised in Russia dancing with Ekaterina Maximova at the Kremlin Palace, as well as appearing with Gala Des Etoiles in Montreal.
 He is noted for his partnering skills and dramatic roles.